ahussa8/-Modeling-Voltage-Behavior-in-an-RC-Circuit/README.md

-# RC Circuit Modeling and Analysis – ENME 351
+# RC Circuit Modeling and Analysis – ME 351

 ## Overview
 This project involved modeling and analyzing an RC (Resistor-Capacitor) circuit subject to a rectangular pulse input.
 The switch initiates charging and discharging phases based on the pulse duration.
 Two scenarios were evaluated to observe transient behavior.